 Welcome to Nursery!

-Staff: Our staff in nursery are Miss Wood and Miss Wiberg (Tuesday and Friday mornings) Supporting us in Nursery are Mrs Mayfield and Mrs Eaton
+Staff: Our staff in nursery are Miss Wood and Miss Wiberg (Tuesday and Friday mornings) Supporting us in Nursery is Mrs Mayfield.

 Reading challenge: We encourage parents to stay and read a book to their child at the beginning the session so that their reading chart can be ticked and children can receive reading certificates.
 Books may be borrowed from our Nursery library to read at home.

 Home Learning: We love to see examples of learning that the children complete at home independently or with their adults.
 Please bring any home learning or pictures that have been completed to Miss Wood.
 Photographs can be sent to email@example.com (subject: FAO Miss Wood)

 This half term children will be learning to retell stories.
 Through stories and rhymes we will be developing children’s language and increasing their vocabulary by introducing new words.
 In Knowledge and Understanding of the World, we will be looking at animal habitats and caring for animals as pets but also caring for our planet so animals have clean and safe places to live.